Intuit (NASDAQ:INTU) PT Raised to $450.00

-Intuit (NASDAQ:INTU) had its target price boosted by investment analysts at Wells Fargo & Company from $440.00 to $450.00 in a research note issued to investors on Wednesday, The Fly reports.
+Intuit (NASDAQ:INTU) had its target price upped by analysts at Wells Fargo & Company from $440.00 to $450.00 in a research note issued to investors on Tuesday, Benzinga reports.
 The firm currently has an “overweight” rating on the software maker’s stock.
-Wells Fargo & Company‘s price objective would indicate a potential upside of 12.76% from the stock’s previous close.
+Wells Fargo & Company‘s price objective indicates a potential upside of 12.60% from the stock’s current price.

-Other equities analysts have also recently issued reports about the company.
-Evercore ISI raised Intuit from an “in-line” rating to an “outperform” rating and set a $500.00 target price on the stock in a report on Tuesday.
-Mizuho reaffirmed a “buy” rating and issued a $450.00 target price (up from $430.00) on shares of Intuit in a report on Wednesday.
-Credit Suisse Group raised their target price on Intuit from $405.00 to $460.00 and gave the stock an “outperform” rating in a report on Friday, January 15th.
-Barclays raised their target price on Intuit from $455.00 to $480.00 and gave the stock an “overweight” rating in a report on Friday, February 19th.
-Finally, Royal Bank of Canada raised their target price on Intuit from $405.00 to $415.00 and gave the stock an “outperform” rating in a report on Friday, November 20th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and sixteen have given a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus price target of $418.09.
+INTU has been the topic of a number of other research reports.
+UBS Group boosted their target price on shares of Intuit from $375.00 to $407.00 and gave the company a “neutral” rating in a report on Wednesday, February 24th.
+Royal Bank of Canada lifted their price target on Intuit from $405.00 to $415.00 and gave the stock an “outperform” rating in a research report on Friday, November 20th.
+Credit Suisse Group lifted their price target on Intuit from $405.00 to $460.00 and gave the stock an “outperform” rating in a research report on Friday, January 15th.
+KeyCorp lifted their price target on Intuit from $400.00 to $405.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 2nd.
+Finally, Smith Barney Citigroup lifted their price target on Intuit from $378.00 to $383.00 in a research report on Tuesday, December 22nd.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and sixteen have issued a buy rating to the stock.
+Intuit presently has a consensus rating of “Buy” and a consensus target price of $426.05.

-In other news, EVP Kerry J. Mclean sold 4,093 shares of Intuit stock in a transaction dated Tuesday, December 29th.
-The stock was sold at an average price of $378.56, for a total value of $1,549,446.08.
-Also, EVP James Alexander Chriss sold 298 shares of Intuit stock in a transaction dated Monday, January 4th.
-The stock was sold at an average price of $379.23, for a total value of $113,010.54.
-Following the completion of the sale, the executive vice president now directly owns 315 shares in the company, valued at $119,457.45.
-The disclosure for this sale can be found here.
-Insiders sold 4,803 shares of company stock worth $1,818,699 over the last ninety days.
-Insiders own 3.38% of the company’s stock.
+In other news, EVP James Alexander Chriss sold 298 shares of the company’s stock in a transaction dated Monday, January 4th.
+The shares were sold at an average price of $379.23, for a total transaction of $113,010.54.
+Following the completion of the sale, the executive vice president now owns 315 shares of the company’s stock, valued at approximately $119,457.45.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, EVP Kerry J. Mclean sold 4,093 shares of the company’s stock in a transaction dated Tuesday, December 29th.
+The shares were sold at an average price of $378.56, for a total transaction of $1,549,446.08.
+In the last three months, insiders sold 5,167 shares of company stock valued at $1,966,986.
+3.38% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in INTU.
-Clear Harbor Asset Management LLC purchased a new position in Intuit in the third quarter worth about $158,000.
-Bradley Foster & Sargent Inc. CT purchased a new position in Intuit in the third quarter worth about $1,338,000.
-State of Michigan Retirement System grew its position in Intuit by 4.1% in the third quarter.
-State of Michigan Retirement System now owns 69,348 shares of the software maker’s stock worth $22,622,000 after acquiring an additional 2,700 shares in the last quarter.
-SVA Wealth Management LLC purchased a new position in Intuit in the third quarter worth about $235,000.
-Finally, Leavell Investment Management Inc. purchased a new position in Intuit in the third quarter worth about $220,000.
-Institutional investors own 84.79% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+MUFG Americas Holdings Corp increased its position in shares of Intuit by 1,600.0% during the 4th quarter.
+MUFG Americas Holdings Corp now owns 68 shares of the software maker’s stock valued at $26,000 after purchasing an additional 64 shares during the last quarter.
+Clearview Wealth Advisors LLC purchased a new stake in shares of Intuit during the 4th quarter valued at about $29,000.
+Adams Wealth Management purchased a new stake in shares of Intuit during the 3rd quarter valued at about $32,000.
+Slow Capital Inc. purchased a new stake in shares of Intuit during the 3rd quarter valued at about $33,000.
+Finally, Concord Wealth Partners purchased a new stake in shares of Intuit during the 4th quarter valued at about $37,000.
+84.79% of the stock is owned by hedge funds and other institutional investors.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in three segments: Small Business & Self-Employed, Consumer, and Strategic Partner.